southofrubick/ikea-assignment/README.md

   - Pages
   - Components
 - E2E testing using playwright
-- Responsivity in all components
+- Responsivity in all components (especially the table, when it gets too big)
 - Setup script in bash
 Had I only and endless supply of time..